mthl/guix-artwork/website/drafts/outreachy-guix-git-log.md

-After three months of working on the implementation of the `guix git log` subcommand, as part of the [Outreachy](https://www.outreachy.org/) December cohort, here's a wrap-up of what's been accomplished so far.
+After three months of working on the implementation of the `guix git log` subcommand, as part of the [Outreachy](https://www.outreachy.org/) December round, here's a wrap-up of what's been accomplished.

 #### Magali says